Canon 2000D vs Sony NEX-3

 It is notable that the 2000D offers wifi support, while the NEX-3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the NEX-3 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the NEX-3 was succeeded by the Sony NEX-3N.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.

 Review summary: Canon 2000D vs Sony NEX-3